knoxjeffrey/knoxjeffrey.github.io/_posts/2015-01-30-course-two-week-four-final-project.markdown

         self.votes.where(["user_id = ? and voteable_id = ? and voteable_type = ?", current_user.id, self.id, self.class.name])
       end
     ##########  END VOTE ##########

-To handle the delete I needed to add an action in my PostsController

-    #all comments associated with post are automatically destroyed by dependent: :destroy in model
-    def destroy
-      @post.destroy
-      redirect_to posts_path
-    end

-You'll notice my comment on this action and this takes advantage of another rails convention because if I delete a post then I obviously no longer want comments associated with that post in the database so I added this to my Post model;

-    has_many :comments, dependent: :destroy #removes all associated comments automatically

-So now when I delete a post from the database, all associated comments are automatically deleted from the comments table.
-Nice!

 ##Ajax